aakash-patidar/Case-Study-Cyclistic-Bike-Share-company-using-Excel/README.md

 ## Data Analysis Process
 ### Ask:
-The ask phase of the data analysis process involves recognizing the current problem, understanding stakeholder expectations, defining the business task, and identifying how insights will benefit stakeholders.
+The "ask" phase of the data analysis process involves recognizing the current problem, understanding stakeholder expectations, defining the business task, and identifying how insights will benefit stakeholders.

 **Business Task:**
 Analyze the behavior of casual riders and annual members in order to develop a strategic marketing approach aimed at converting casual riders into annual members.